Do you love gold foil art as much as I do?

 Unfortunately, gold foil printing isn’t really a do-it-yourself activity.
 It involves big machines, and die cuts, and heat to stamp the foil onto the paper.
 Here is a quick look at the foiling process.

 The good news is, I have a DIY solution that is super easy and quick!

-To create gold foil-inspired prints at home all you need is gold leaf and a glue pen.
-You can find gold leaf at the craft store.
-I highly recommend getting the package that says “ready leaf”, which means the gold leaf is already applied to wax paper and easier to work with.
+To create gold foil-inspired prints at home all you need is gold leaf and a glue pen like this one.
+For the gold leaf, I highly recommend getting the package that says “ready leaf”, which means the gold leaf is already applied to wax paper and easier to work with.
 Any fine-tip glue pen should work.
 I like my Martha Stewart glue pen.

 5 Steps to Create Custom Gold Leaf Lettering